-- a) the appraiser is properly licensed, - b) the written appraisal is filed in the cause, and - c) the appraised value is not more than 10% higher than the proposed sale price.
+- b) the written appraisal is filed in the cause, and - the appraised value is not more than 10% higher than the proposed sale price.

-The appraiser may nevertheless be called to testify if any interested party, attorney, or guardian ad litem believes the appraiser's testimony would be important to the issues to be decided.
+The appraiser may nevertheless be called to testify if any interested party, attorney, or Guardian Ad Litem believes the appraiser's testimony would be important to the issues to be decided.